-The Habitat Smothering parameter is an assessment of sand and silt deposition onto what would otherwise be productive habitats.
+The Habitat Smothering parameter is an assessment of sand, ,silt, and/or algae deposition onto what would otherwise be productive habitats.
 Scoring is a two-step process.
 Assign a habitat smothering score as determined by the following two steps:

-First, determine (by referring to FD 9000-4) if adequate pools are present.
-A pool is defined as an area where the depth is at least 2 times the prevailing depth.
+First, determine if adequate stable pools are present.
+For large, wide rivers it may be more appropriate to base the estimate on the actual amount of smothering on the habitats rather than the number of pools.
+A pool is defined as an area where the depth is at least 2 times the prevailing depth and is expected to maintain that depth during variable water levels.
+A pool formed by a scouring during a high energy rain event would not be considered a stable pool.

 A natural system should have 1 to 2 pools every 12 times the width of the stream.
-(For large rivers it may be more appropriate to base estimates on the amount of smothering present on the actual habitats rather than the number of pools.)
-For example, a 3 meter wide stream should have at least 1 pool every 36 meters or a total of 3-6 pools per 100 meter reach (100m/36m = 2.8 segments).
-If there are no pools; i.e., the stream depth is nearly the same throughout the 100m reach, assign a score in the “poor” category.
-For large rivers, if there are minimal (less than 1 pool every 12 times the width) or shallow pools (a shallow pool is any pool where the depth is much less than 2 times the prevailing depth), score the stream in the “marginal” category.
+(For example, a 3 meter wide stream should have at least 1 pool every 36 meters or a total of 3-6 pools per 100 meter reach (100m/36m = 2.8 segments).
+If there are no stable pools; i.e., the stream depth is nearly the same throughout the 100m reach, assign the score in the “poor” categoryIf there are minimal (less than 1 pool every 12 times the width) or shallow pools (a shallow pool is any pool where the depth is much less than 2 times the prevailing depth), score the stream in the “marginal” category.

 Pools should occur on the outside of curves in the stream and on the downstream side of large, woody debris.
 A score in the “suboptimal” or “optimal” categories should be assigned to a stream with adequate pools based on the percent smothering as described in II. below.

-Second, check for deposition of sand or silt on visible habitats.
-While a light dusting of sand or silt is normal, excessively thick coatings will reduce habitability of the substrate.
-Sand smothering on visible habitats is indicated if sand is present on a substrate in an amount greater than a light dusting (3-5 mm).
-Silt smothering is indicated if a substantial turbidity plume results from agitating the substrate, especially fine roots and leaf packs.
-Silt smothering can sometimes also be determined by direct observation of the silt coating.
-Determine a percentage value for visible habitats that are not habitable due to sand and/or silt smothering.
+Second, check for deposition of sand, silt or excessive growth of algae on visible habitats.
+While a light dusting of sand or silt and some algal growth is normal, excessively thick coatings will reduce habitability of the substrate.
+Smothering on visible habitats is indicated if sand, silt, or algae is present on a substrate in an amount greater than typically expected (3-6mm).
+Other signs of habitat smothering include recently buried habitats (discovered by probing substrate), excessively shifting sand, or a substantial silt turbidity plume from agitating the substrate.
+Determine a percentage value for habitats that are not habitable due to sand and/or silt and/or algal smothering.

 Add the scores for the primary habitat components (see sections c - f above) and record this primary score on the form.
 The primary habitat components refer to in-stream features.